 "Welcome to the theme-park nation." [more inside]

+I Love You Kenisha.
+My dear sweet Kenisha, If you find this page, please forgive me for my failure to be a the kind of leader in our marriage and our home that God has called me to be.
 When ever you decide to come home, I'll be here waiting for you.
 If I'm 100 years old, and on my death bed, and you haven't come back yet, I'll still be waiting for you!!!
 I love you with all my heart!!!

 From organically-farming Zen centers to celebrity-cultivating Scientology centresTM, California is a seedbed of the most earnest (and most frivolous or worse) branches of spiritual inquiry.
 What's in the water in the Golden State that has made it The Visionary State?
 In an interview with editor Geoff Manaugh of the excellent BLDGBLOG, author Erik Davis -- whose published passions have ranged from an analysis of Philip K. Dick's "divine invasions" to erudite musings on Led Zeppelin's fourth album to an ode to the joys of being a teenage bongeur -- talks about the formerly chic devil-worshipper Anton LaVey, Beat Zen, Aldous Huxley, the Watts Towers, and beyond, with great photos by Michael Rauner, who collaborated with Davis on the new book.